yaelcalleja/Nmap_Scanner_To_HTML/README.md

 ./nmap-parser.sh <IP_TO_SCANN> <raw_file.raw>`
 ```

+When the scann finished, the script it's going to create an html report with all the most
+important data of the scann.

 Then the output will answer you if you wan to open the file with firefox.
 In case you say yes the page made by firefox can look like this:

 ![Html Report Image](/assets/htmlreport.png)

+If you choose no, the script stops and two files are created on the carpet, one with the
+raw data and the other one with the html report.

 Feel free to use it :)